yinggoings/more-code-reviews/README.md

 This repository is designed to teach students the code review process using [Github pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

+Students will each create a separate pull request from one of three functions and accompanying tests listed in [functions.md](./functions.md).

 ## Instructions

 In teams of 2-3: